OctopusDeploy/blog/blog/2021-04/octopus-cna/index.md

 ---
 title: Octopus Deploy is now a CVE Numbering Authority (CNA)
 description: Octopus Deploy is now a CVE Numbering Authority (CNA).
-We can assign CVE IDs to vulnerabilities within our scope, and customers can confirm their installations are secure.
+We can assign CVE IDs to vulnerabilities within our scope, so customers can confirm their installations are secure.
 author: kyle.jackson@octopus.com
 visibility: public
 published: 2021-04-26